Tgigauri/LeverX_HW1/README.md

-In order to compile the program you need to run following commadn on your windows machine: javac -cp ".;libs/jansi-2.4.0.jar" Main.java model/Tea.java
+In order to compile the program you need to run following command on your windows machine: javac -cp ".;libs/jansi-2.4.0.jar" Main.java model/Tea.java